 Will my benefits be back dated to the beginning of the school year?

 Yes.
 If a child is determined eligible, we will issue P-EBT benefits back to the beginning of the 2020-21 school year or the month the school became eligible and through January 2021.
-Benefits for these months will be issued in March 2021; however, families may not receive their card until the end of April.
+Benefits for these months will be issued in March 2021 while benefits for February through summer will be issued every other month; however, families may not receive their card until May.
 The amounts may vary for each child based on their respective school learning models.
-Benefits for February through the end of the school year will be issued every other month.

 What do I need to do when the new P-EBT card arrives in the mail?

 Follow the instructions that come with your P-EBT card and create your secure Personal Identification Number or PIN.
 Keep your card!
 If your school stays in a remote learning environment, has reduced attendance days or is closed due to COVID-19, we may add more benefits to your card.